 Although five out of the seven mathematics teachers were uncertain of what the school improvement plan for numeracy contained, they all knew that senior management took the teaching of numeracy seriously, and that there was a requirement of them to have a numeracy section in their own subject department plans.
 Mr Shannon explicitly mentioned there was a “drive” for school improvement for numeracy coming from senior management.
 The school principal, Mr Trent gave the autonomy to subject departments on how they taught numeracy; he believed it was subject department led.
 Mr Trent was of the opinion it was the responsibility of all subject departments to teach numeracy but that it was the responsibility of the mathematics department to lead the process.
 This was seen in the school improvement plan where the mathematics department were solely responsible for eleven out of the twenty-six actions.
+However, Mr Trent also noted that pedagogical practices in the area had not expanded beyond the mathematics department.

 Ms Nore, the numeracy co-ordinator had given all subject departments folders outlining the sequencing of mathematical content taught in first year, common approaches taken to teaching these topics, and common language used.
 These folders were taken by the teachers.
 However, it did not appear, from interviews, that these methodologies were explained at whole-staff level.
 The conversations around pedagogical practices were informal in nature with two teachers, Mr Shannon and Mr Barrow saying they never discussed pedagogies.
 However, Ms Lee, a teacher of both history and English similar to Mr Barrow, said that methodologies were discussed in subject departments but she also said that numeracy was spoken about in an informal manner with the mathematics department.